tomjoht/tomjoht.github.io/_posts/2018/10/2018-10-09-tech-comm-trends-more-collaboration-with-engineers.md

 ---

 {{site.data.alerts.tip}}
-To read a more up-to-date version of this trends argument, see <a href='https://idratherbewriting.com/simplifying-complexity/both-a-generalist-and-specialist-through-technical-acuity.html'>Principle 11: Be both a generalist and specialist through your technical acuity</a> in my <a href='https://idratherbewriting.com/simplifying-complexity/'>Simplifying Complexity series</a>.{{site.data.alerts.end}}
+To read a more up-to-date version of this trends argument, see <a href='https://idratherbewriting.com/simplifying-complexity/both-a-generalist-and-specialist-at-same-time.html'>Principle 11: Be both a generalist and specialist at the same time</a> in my <a href='https://idratherbewriting.com/simplifying-complexity/'>Simplifying Complexity series</a>.{{site.data.alerts.end}}

 {% comment %}
 work this in: